nickbrandt/GitLab/doc/development/testing_guide/review_apps.md

 The default username is `root` and its password can be found in the 1Password secure note named `gitlab-{ce,ee} Review App's root password`.

+NOTE: **Note:**
+This information is limited to GitLab team members.

 ### Enable a feature flag for my Review App

 1. Open your Review App and log in as documented above.